-Online registration for Summit 2018 is now closed.
-A copy of the program is available here.
-If you have questions or would like more information about this year's Summit, contact CTE at firstname.lastname@example.org or by calling 785-864-4199.
+Online registration for Summit 2019 is now open.
+A copy of the program is available will be available here.
+If you have questions or would like more information about this year's Summit, contact CTE at email@example.com or by calling 785-864-4199.

 Programs from past conferences are available below.